 I totally agree with Gary Vaynerchuck, when he explains that company culture is the backbone of any successful organization.
 The culture of an organization is what attracts and retains key talent.
 Ease and comfort, summed with the ability to enjoy the vibe of the workplace along with the people involved, is what alleviates the daily workload for an employee.
 Finding what is the comfort and ease suited for you, is the challenge.
 I found mine, let me help you with yours.
 Now, is there a process?
 I am not sure.
-But there are precautions and good pointers, that can keep you from making a mistake while joining the right/wrong company.
+But there are precautions and good pointers to company culture tips and tricks that can keep you from making a mistake while joining the right/wrong company.
 You pick!

 The Happiness Factor